Bloomsbury: Art and Politics 2025

 Please read the whole collection.
 Stories we will focus on include: ‘The Garden Party’, ‘At the Ball’, ‘Miss Brill’, and ‘Marriage a la Mode’.

 Lecture 6.
-Bloomsbury and India: Mulk Raj Anand, Selected Short Stories
+Bloomsbury and India: Mulk Raj Anand, Untouchable (1935)

-In this session we consider the importance of India to Bloomsbury's philosophies and ideas.
+In this session we consider the importance of India to Bloomsbury's thinking.
 By the 1930s, E. M. Forster and Leonard Woolf had written powerful anti-imperialist works that directly challenged British rule in India, but what did the situation look like from the perspective of someone who had grown up there and witnessed the situation first hand?
 Mulk Raj Anand lived in Peshawar (now in Pakistan) and then moved to Bloomsbury in 1925 where he later worked for the Hogarth Press.
-His incisive short stories shed a valuable light on Indian politics while also offering powerful glimpses into everyday life.
+His powerful novel explores the complex issue of caste in Indian society in the early 20thC.

 Set Reading